Monopoly, Product Quality, and Costly Information: Model

-\begin{theorem} A monopolist-optimal menu exists. \end{theorem} Our timing assumptions mean the buyer's interim expected payoff is fully determined by her posterior-value estimate.
-Hence, the revelation principle implies it is sufficient to focus on direct revelation mechanisms.
-Such mechanisms can be described with two maps,
+Our timing assumptions mean the buyer's interim expected payoff is fully determined by her posterior mean.
+Hence, this mean completely determines the buyer's decision from the monopolist's menu.
+As such, by the revelation principle, it is sufficient to focus on direct revelation mechanisms in which the buyer reports his posterior mean.
+Such menus can be described with two maps,

-where $Q\left(\theta\right)$ and $T\left(\theta\right)$ correspond to the quality and transfer pair chosen by a buyer with signal realization $\theta$.
-These mappings must satisfy the standard incentive compatibility and individual rationality constraints,
+where $Q(\theta)$ and $T(\theta)$ correspond to the quality and transfer pair chosen by a buyer with posterior mean $\theta$.
+These mappings must satisfy the standard incentive compatibility and individual rationality constraints,\footnote{Note that to accommodate deviations in the buyer's choice of signal, we must impose the constraints \eqref{eq:IC} and \eqref{eq:IR} even for posterior means that do not arise under the buyer's chosen CDF.}

 Usual envelope-style reasoning \citep[][]{myerson1981optimal} delivers that a $Q$ and $T$ satisfy the above two conditions if and only if $Q$ is increasing and